weldr/weldr.github.io/_posts/2018-02-15-Experimenting-with-lorax-composer.md

 After your VM has rebooted figure out its IP address by logging into its console and looking at the output of `ip a` or running `virsh domifaddr <vm-name>` on the host system.
 Make sure you can ssh into the VM as root, using password or key authentication.
+Use this IP in the playbook command below, substituting it for `<IP-OF-THE-VM>`.

 From inside the ansible-centos7-composer directory on your VM host run the [install-composer.yml](https://github.com/weldr/ansible-centos7-composer/blob/master/install-composer.yml)
 playbook:

-    ansible-playbook --ssh-extra-args "-o CheckHostIP=no -o StrictHostKeyChecking=no" -k -i <ip-of-the-vm>, install-composer.yml
+    ansible-playbook --ssh-extra-args "-o CheckHostIP=no -o StrictHostKeyChecking=no" -k -i <IP-OF-THE-VM>, install-composer.yml

 If you are using ssh-key access to the VM you don't need the `-k`, just make sure to ssh-add the key to your local ssh-agent first.